-It has become either a tradition, or a habit, each January for me to report on the experience with the inter-domain routing system over the past year; looking in some detail at metrics from the routing system that can show the essential shape and behaviour of the underlying interconnection fabric of the Internet.
+It has become a tradition, or a habit, each January for me to report on the behaviour of the inter-domain routing system over the past year, looking in some detail at some metrics from the routing system that can show the essential shape and behaviour of the underlying interconnection fabric of the Internet.

 One reason why we are interested in the behaviour of the routing system is that at its heart it has no natural limitation.
-Our collective unease about routing relates to a potential scenario where every network decides to deaggregate their prefixes and announce only the most specific prefixes; or where every network applies routing configurations that are inherently unstable, and the routing system rapidly reverts into oscillating states that generate an overwhelming stream of routing updates into the Border Gateway Protocol (BGP).
-In such scenarios, the BGP, will not help us by attempting to damp down the anomalies.
-Instead, there is a very real prospect that in such scenarios the protocol behaviour of BGP could amplify the behaviour!
+Our collective unease about routing relates to a potential scenario where every network decides to deaggregate their prefixes and announce only the most specific prefixes, or where every network applies routing configurations that are inherently unstable, and the routing system rapidly reverts into oscillating states that generate an overwhelming stream of routing updates into BGP.
+In such scenarios, the routing protocol we use — the Border Gateway Protocol, or BGP — will not help us by attempting to damp down the anomalies.
+Indeed, there is a very real prospect that in such scenarios the protocol behaviour of BGP could well amplify the behaviour!

 BGP is an instance of a Bellman-Ford distance vector routing algorithm.
 This algorithm allows a collection of connected devices (BGP speakers) to each learn the relative topology of the connecting network.

 The basic approach of this algorithm is very simple: each BGP speaker tells all its other neighbours about what it has learned if the newly learned information alters the local view of the network.
 This is a lot like a social rumour network, where every individual who hears a new rumour immediately informs all their friends.